 That’s why I say the best time to visit in after mid and late September, but if you believe there’s a better time, let me know.

-We also had the misfortune to experience a snowstorm in this region for nearly 2 days (yes in late September) which gave me a preview of what it’s like here in the winter and personally, I wouldn’t recommend it.
+We did have the misfortune to experience a snowstorm in this region for nearly 2 days (yes in late September) which gave me a preview of what it’s like here in the winter and personally, I wouldn’t recommend it.
 Although the nature becomes very beautiful, driving through the snow is not simple in these areas because there aren’t really any towns between Jasper and Banff.

 Here’s some great news about driving through the Icefields Parkway: